babynus/projeqtor/projeqtor/docs/user/Expenses.rst

 Budget
 ------
-A budget is a list of all products and different expenses to plan.
+* A budget is a list of all products and different expenses to plan.

-It is a plan that allows to define in advance the expenses and the possible savings to be realized during a definite period.
+* It is a plan that allows to define in advance the expenses, the incomes and the possible savings to be realized during a definite period.

-it allows to anticipate the resources that the company will have at a specific moment
+* It allows to anticipate the resources that the company will have at a specific moment.

+* You can create as much budget and sub budget as you want.

+* An expense can be linked to a basic budget: the budget item

+.. note:: The budget item

+   The budget items are the finer element of the budget analysis.

+   These posts or budget destinations will allow you to detail your budget, categorizing it at your convenience.

 .. figure:: /images/GUI/EXPENSES_SCREEN_Budget.png
    :alt: Budget screen